GPII/gpii-payloads/SolutionsRegistry.md

 ## Solutions Registry Payload Examples

-The solutions registry collects all possible solutions that are registered in GPII for the user's device.
+The solutions registry collects all possible solutions that are registered in the GPII for the user's device.

 See [the SolutionsRegistry documentation](https://github.com/GPII/universal/blob/master/documentation/SolutionsRegistryFormat.md) for more details.